 What is Support for Mortgage Interest

-Support for Mortgage Interest will be paid as a benefit, which you don’t have to repay, until 5 April 2018.
-From 6 April 2018, it will be paid as a loan - which must be repaid when you die or sell your home.
+From 6 April 2018, Support for Mortgage Interest (SMI) will be paid as a loan - which must be repaid when you die or sell your home.
+Before this date, SMI was paid as a benefit, which you didn’t have to repay.

 If you’re getting SMI as a benefit now, you will be offered the choice of taking out an SMI loan in future.
 The amount you have already received as a benefit does not need to be repaid.

 To get Support for Mortgage Interest, you must be out of work or of State Pension age, and get: